Chemical Reaction Rates

 Different types of reaction rate experiments can be performed:

-- Initial rate method: Measuring the rate at the beginning of the reaction when the reactants are in excess.
+- Initial rate method: Measuring the reaction rate at the very beginning of the reaction, where reactant concentrations are approximately constant.
+This simplifies the rate law determination.

-- Experimental determination of rate laws: Varying reactant concentrations and measuring the corresponding reaction rates.
+- Experimental determination of rate laws: Systematically varying the initial concentrations of reactants and measuring the corresponding initial rates.
+This allows determination of the reaction order with respect to each reactant.

 Data Analysis